Umuzi-org/tech-department/content/remote-work/tech-product-teams/_index.md

 Product teams need to interact like teams.
 There will be a few compulsory meetings set up by your scrum masters.
 Just the usual things: Standups, Sprint plannings, demos, retros... if you just show up 100% when you need to then life should be groovy.

-They'll keep you in the loop with what you need to do.
+Your scrum masters will keep you in the loop with what you need to do to prepare for these meetings and when they will be.

 Now, pay close attention.

 You still need to fill these in.
 Yes, even if you feel like you are repeating yourself in standup meetings with your scrum team.
+Please fill these in properly.

 - (Morning form)[https://forms.gle/E2W9cC5cpHQdu1EL7] To be completed by 8:30 every day
 - (Afternoon form)[https://forms.gle/68E7WMeWtMz4ryQSA] To be completed between 12:00 and 13:00 every day